Unix Timestamp Converter

 How do I convert a Unix timestamp to a date?

-Enter the Unix timestamp (in seconds or milliseconds) in the input field and click Convert.
-The tool displays the corresponding date in multiple formats including ISO 8601, UTC, and your selected timezone.
+Enter the Unix timestamp in the input field, select your unit (seconds, milliseconds, microseconds, or nanoseconds), and click Convert.
+The tool displays the corresponding date in multiple formats including ISO 8601, RFC 2822, UTC, and your selected timezone.

 What is the Year 2038 problem?